Clayton Kershaw: 2011 season: 1st Cy Young Award

-After the season, Kershaw was awarded the Warren Spahn Award as the best left-handed pitcher in 2011, the Players Choice Award for Most Outstanding National League pitcher, the Gold Glove Award as the top fielding pitcher in the NL and the Sporting News (TSN) National League Pitcher of the Year.
+After the season, Kershaw was awarded the Warren Spahn Award as the best left-handed pitcher, the Players Choice Award for Most Outstanding National League pitcher, the Gold Glove Award as the top fielding pitcher, and the Sporting News (TSN) National League Pitcher of the Year.
 He was additionally selected as the starting pitcher for the TSN NL All-Star Team.
 On November 17, he was honored with the National League Cy Young Award, making him the youngest Cy Young winner since Dwight Gooden of the 1985 New York Mets.
-He was the 8th Dodger pitcher to win the award, the first since Éric Gagné in the 2003 season.
+He was the eighth Dodger pitcher to win the award.

 2012 season: Cy Young runner-up

 On February 7, 2012, Kershaw and the Dodgers agreed on a two-year, $19 million contract.
 The contract was the second highest for a player in his first year of arbitration (after Tim Lincecum's $23 million 2-year contract in 2010).

-Kershaw was the Dodgers' Opening Day starter for the second year in a row, where he pitched three innings of shutout ball against the San Diego Padres at Petco Park before being removed from the game due to flu-like symptoms.
+Kershaw was the Dodgers' Opening Day starter for a second consecutive year, where he pitched three innings of shutout ball against the San Diego Padres at Petco Park before being removed from the game due to flu-like symptoms.
 On April 27, he was able to last through eight innings for his second win of the season against the Washington Nationals.
 The win was also his 12th straight home win, tying him with Ed Roebuck (June 1960 – August 1962) and Orel Hershiser (September 1984 – October 1985) for the longest home winning streak since the Dodgers moved to Los Angeles.
 Kershaw won the National League's Player of the Week Award for the week of May 14–20 after he made two starts during that week and pitched 16 scoreless innings, including his fourth career shutout.
-Kershaw was selected to appear in the 2012 Major League Baseball All-Star Game, the second straight year he made the team.
+Kershaw was selected to appear in the All-Star Game, the second straight year he made the team.

 On August 11, he went over 200 innings on the season, becoming the 12th Los Angeles Dodger pitcher with three or more seasons of 200 or more innings, and the first since Hershiser did it five times from 1985 to 1989.
 Kershaw also became just the fifth Dodger pitcher with three straight 200 strikeout seasons.

 Kershaw finished 2012 with a 14–9 record, a 2.53 ERA (leading the league), 229 strikeouts, and 227 2/3 innings pitched, coming second in both categories.
 He became the first pitcher to lead the league in ERA in consecutive seasons since Arizona's Randy Johnson in 2001–02.
-This was also marked his fourth year in a row with a sub-3.00 ERA, making him the first to do this since Randy Johnson from 1999 to 2002.
+This also marked his fourth consecutive season with a sub-3.00 ERA, making him the first to do this since Randy Johnson from 1999 to 2002.
 He finished second for the NL Cy Young behind R. A. Dickey, receiving two first-place votes.